 Excusals from Recognizing and Teaching About Holidays and Holiday Celebrations

 One of the primary objectives of public institutions of education must be to educate a student without either promoting or curtailing religious beliefs.
 Wissahickon School District tries to protect the rights of all parents/guardians to decide what is appropriate for the education of their students.
-Therefore, parents/guardians may ask that their students be excused from classroom discussions or activities related to particular holidays.
-Excusal requests should be submitted by the parent/guardian in writing to the classroom teacher who will present the request to the building principal.
+Therefore, parents/caregivers may ask that their students be excused from classroom discussions or activities related to particular holidays.
+Excusal requests should be submitted by the parent/caregiver in writing to the classroom teacher who will present the request to the building principal.
 The building principal in cooperation with the assistant superintendent for curriculum and instruction will be responsible for granting or denying the request for excusal.
 Alternative activities will be provided for students excused from classroom activities.

 Homework is an aid to learning and an integral part of the school program.
 The aims of homework in the Wissahickon School District are:

 - To have students practice learned skills and reinforce learning

 - To have students develop research and problem-solving skills

 - To have students develop independent work-study habits

 Homework is explained to the students in class before it is assigned.
 If a student cannot do the work, is having difficulty or is taking an excessive amount of time to complete it, your student should stop working on the assignment.
 The parent/caregiver should send a note or e-mail to the teacher to let the teacher know.
 The teacher will work to resolve the matter.